 The expanded addressing capability of IPv6 provides a solution to the address depletion problem.
 This is especially important as more people use mobile computers, such as mobile telephones and handheld computers.
 The increasing demands of wireless users contribute to the depletion of IPv4 addresses.
-The expanded IP address capability of IPv6 solves this problem by providing enough IP addresses for the expanded in address capability of invo solves this problem by providing enough in addresses for the

-I growing number of wireless devices.
+The expanded IP address capability of IPv6 solves this problem by providing enough IP addresses for the growing number of wireless devices.